Plan Your Getaway on the Great Chesapeake Bay Loop

 Charming main streets with locally-inspired architecture lure you to peruse unique shops and galleries where you will be greeted by friendly staff.
 Seafood restaurants entice with the aroma and flavors of the day’s fresh catch.
 And there are places to feed the mind and curiosity too, at numerous maritime and decoy museums.

-Along the way, you’ll find waterfront access where you can sail on historic oystering vessels or charter boats.
+Along the way, stroll along the waterfront and sail on a historic oystering vessel or sightsee on a charter boat.
 Take a guided tour with a Chesapeake Bay Storyteller to get a behind-the-scenes look at the Bay and its treasures.
-There are several lighthouses you can tour.
+Tour one of the Chesapeake’s iconic screwpile lighthouses .
 These beacons have protected mariners for centuries from the notorious shallow Bay waters.

 Birders and hunters flock here seeking the nearly one million waterfowl that stop to feed and rest on the Chesapeake during their annual migration.
-An extensive network of national wildlife refuges and state parks, along with a large trail system, provide many places for you to get outside and marvel at the beauty of the region.
+An extensive network of national wildlife refuges and state parks, along with a large trail system, provide numerous places for you to get outside and marvel at the beauty of the region.
+With wetlands, sandy beaches, hundreds of rivers and creeks and open waters to explore, the Chesapeake Bay is home to an incredible diversity of flora and fauna that are a photographer’s dream.